Subhrajit91939/Subhrajit91939/README.md

 <h2>A Little About Me:</h2>

-- 🌱 I’m currently learning Hadoop, Big Data and Data Engineering related technologies.
+- 🌱 I’m currently learning React, Tailwind CSS
-- 🔭 I’m someone who loves experimenting with data.
+- 🔭 I’m someone who loves experimenting with data and building cool projects.
-- 🎯 I am currently looking for Internship opportunities in Business Analytics and Data Analytics.
-- ⚡ Skills & Knowledge: Python, Python(OOPS) Basics, Microsoft Excel, RDBMS, MySQL, Tableau, PowerBI(Basics).
+- ⚡ Skills & Knowledge: VSTO Office Addin Developer, C#, .NET, WPF, Python, Microsoft Office Add-In Development, MongoDB, PostgreSQL, Tableau, PowerBI(Basics).
-- Experienced with json files, .xml file parsing.
+- Also Experienced with json files, .xml file parsing.
 - I have some experience with Web Scraping using BeautifulSoup4, Selenium and have also worked on multiple EDA and Basic ETL Pipeline projects from scratch.
-- 📫 If you are looking for an experimentalist and a generalist on your team you can reach out to me: subhrajitguchait20@gmail.com